RITIKAYADAV-6318/RazRevRec/README.md

 The core decision loop in `evaluate_batch` is deliberately simple: one pass over transactions, constant work per transaction, no shared mutable state.
-Run `python -m benchmarks.throughput` yourself to reproduce these numbers -- on this project's dev machine, single-core throughput measures at roughly **45,000-58,000 transactions/sec**, flat across batch sizes from 1,000 to 50,000 (confirming O(n), not a hidden quadratic cost).
+Run `python -m benchmarks.throughput` yourself to reproduce these numbers -- on this project's dev machine, single-core throughput measures in the tens of thousands of transactions/sec (roughly 35,000-50,000 in our own runs, varying with machine/background load) -  importantly, throughput does not degrade as batch size grows from 1,000 to 50,000, confirming O(n) decision cost rather than a hidden quadratic one (confirming O(n), not a hidden quadratic cost).
 Razorpay's ~35M daily UPI transactions average to **~405/sec** -- so the decision logic itself has roughly 100x headroom on a single core before it becomes the bottleneck.
 That's expected: classifying a failure and picking an action